-- 17. Under the Terrorist Asset-Freezing Law, together with the Afghanistan (Restrictive Measures) Ordinance, 2011 and the Al-Qaida (Restrictive Measures) Ordinance, 2013 (collectively "the Restrictive Ordinances"), it is a criminal offence for the firm to fail to disclose to the Policy and Resources Committee any knowledge or suspicion it may have that a customer or potential customer is a designated person or has committed any of the offences set out in the Terrorist Asset-Freezing Law or the Restrictive Ordinances.
-This requirement is in addition to the reporting obligations in the Disclosure Law and the Terrorism Law. - 18.
-Similar requirements apply to orders and ordinances implemented under the aforementioned EU and UN implementation mechanisms. - 19.
-The firm should be aware that the effects of failing to comply with sanctions orders could have serious repercussions.
-This could include prosecution for criminal offences and/or financial penalties, levied not only against the firm, but potentially also personally against the senior management of the firm.
-Any such prosecution is likely to result in extensive reputational damage for the firm, its board and the Bailiwick as an international finance centre.
+17.18.
+Under the Terrorist Asset-Freezing Law, together with the Afghanistan (Restrictive Measures) Ordinance, 2011 and the Al Qaida (Restrictive Measures) Ordinance, 2013 (collectively "the Restrictive Ordinances") and the Sanctions Law, it is a criminal offence for the firm to fail to disclose to the Policy and Resources Committee any knowledge or suspicion it may have that a customer or potential customer is a designated person or has committed any of the offences set out in the Terrorist Asset-Freezing Law or the Restrictive Ordinances Sanctions Law.
+This requirement is in addition to the reporting obligations in the Disclosure Law and the Terrorism Law.
+A guidance note issued by the Policy and Resources Committee regarding obligations under the Sanctions Law can be found through the following link: